What is an Individual First Aid Kit and Why You Should Carry One

 - A marker to record treatment times, vital signs, patient medical history and more

 Having an IFAK can literally be lifesaving in an emergency situation.
-Some reasons to carry a basic, intermediate, or if you’re adequately trained an advanced first aid kit:
+Some reasons to carry a basic, intermediate, or—if you’re adequately trained—an advanced first aid kit:

-• Outdoor enthusiasts in remote areas may have to wait hours or even days for help to arrive.
+- Outdoor enthusiasts in remote areas may have to wait hours or even days for help to arrive.
 An IFAK ensures you have the tools to treat injuries and keep a person alive until rescue.

-• Disasters like earthquakes, fires, or floods can overwhelm emergency response teams.
+- Disasters like earthquakes, fires, or floods can overwhelm emergency response teams.
 Being able to render self-care and assist others is critical.

-• An IFAK can and should be customizable to specific environments where certain injuries may be more likely to occur than others.
-Some examples of different kits for different environments would include:
+- IFAKs can be customized to specific environments where certain injuries may be more likely to occur than others.

-- Tactical Responder IFAK
+Tactical Responder IFAK

 Stay Response Ready.